 Leather car seats are durable and fashionable; however, they can be tricky to clean.
 When it comes to ridding leather car seats of unwanted stains or odors, using the best leather seat cleaner is key, along with following the proper cleaning methods.
 The best leather cleaner for cars can be either a commercial product or one you create with simple ingredients.

 Video of the Day

-It may be difficult or impossible to remove smells in seats if they have been absorbed by the fabric or cushioning underneath the leather covers.
-In some cases, you may need to remove and replace the seats to get rid of the odors.
+The quicker you treat leather seat odors and stains, the better.
+Leaving stains for a long time engrains them into the material, and they become harder to lift.
+Similarly, it may be difficult or impossible to remove smells in seats if they have been absorbed by the fabric or cushioning underneath the leather covers.
+In extreme cases like these, you may need to remove and replace the seats to get rid of the odors.